 You want: A real getaway – roads less traveled, few tourists, something different

 Where to go: Malawi.
-One of the continents more underrated safari destinations, Malawi has great game and some incredible destinations.
+One of the continents more underrated safari destinations, Malawi has great wildlife viewing opportunities and some incredible destinations.
 Visit Lake Malawi for stunning views, luxury beach-style accommodation and friendly locals.
 It’s slowly building an excellent reputation for safaris, with eco-friendly trips available in rehabilitated game parks and reserves.

 When to go: Beginning of May to late October.
 Game viewing is best, and weather on Lake Malawi is beach perfection, with warm dry days.